bytecrusher/MaritimeDataServer/docs/deployment-netcup.md

 - Uses `tar`, `scp` and `ssh`; server-side `rsync` is not required.
 - Deletes deployed application files on the server that no longer exist in the repository while preserving runtime configuration and data.
 - Runs a PHP syntax check on the server with `DEPLOY_PHP_BINARY` after upload.
 - Keeps runtime data out of deployment: `.env`, `config.json`, `config/config.json`, SQL dumps, logs, status JSON files and OTA runtime files are excluded.
+Existing files below both `var/ota/` and `public/ota/bin/` are preserved during application deployments.